johankre/Sanntid-TTK4145/exercise1/shared variable/result.md

 Different result every time we run the program

 We have two threads that are running independently, but manipulating a shared resource.
-Since the threads are not communicating whit each other, a threads operation can be interrupted at any time.
+Since the threads are not communicating whit each other, a threads operation can be swapped at any time.
 Resulting in discrepancies between expected result and actual result.

+Note: only happens whit preemptive scheduling.
+A race condition occurs.

+***Race condition:*** The result depends on ordering in time.

 ### C - Passing Arguments to Threads
 - pthread_create()